 A person on Income Support will be entitled to claim payments from the Social Fund although some payments will be loans rather than grants.
 Three types of payment can be made from the Social Fund.

-Major changes to the Social Fund are due to come into place sometime during 2013/14.
+Major changes to the Social Fund are due to come into place sometime during 2015.
 This will mean that existing arrangements may no longer apply.
-However, at the time of writing the arrangements below were correct.
+However, at the time of writing the arrangements below are correct.